protofire/tezos-defi-dapp/defi-contracts/README.md

+## Tezos defi contracts
+You will find some examples, such as a pool contract, and a contract with the Tezos specification fa1.2.

 ### Getting faucet
+We are going to need some faucet to be able to interact with the contracts.
+You can download faucet from `https://faucet.tzalpha.net/`
-You can download faucet from `https://faucet.tzalpha.net/` Replace the content of the faucetA and faucetB files with some faucet downloaded from the previous url.
+Replace the content of the faucetA and faucetB files with some faucet downloaded from the previous url.
 This is in case the accounts run out of balance.